aiidateam/aiida-core/docs/source/howto/workchains_restart.rst

 If all calculations run without problems, the workflow itself will of course also run fine and produce the desired final result.
 But, now imagine the third calculation actually fails.
-If the workflow does not explicitly check for this case, but instead blindly assumes that the calculation will have produced the required results, it will fail itself, losing the progress it made with the first two calculations
+If the workflow does not explicitly check for this failure, but instead blindly assumes that the calculation have produced the required results, it will fail itself, losing the progress it made with the first two calculations.

 .. figure:: include/images/workflow_error_handling_basic_failed.png